-Custom t-shirts serve as a walking billboard.
 When done well, a t-shirt is pretty universally cool across all age demographics.
 So, understandably, companies want a piece of the marketing action.
+Custom t-shirts near me serve as a walking billboard.
 Hopping on that bandwagon, it’s tempting for many companies to just go for “cheap is better” and buy the lowest-priced t-shirts they can get their hands on.

 As the saying goes: you get what you pay for.
 Really cheap just isn’t worth it.

 Here’s what it means to get retail-quality shirts your customers will love to wear.
 Bonus: they may be cheaper than you think.